oclif/core/guides/V3_MIGRATION.md

 ### Cache Flexible taxonomy Command Permutations

 The command permutations for flexible taxonomy are now cached in the oclif.manifest.json allowing for quicker startup times.

+### charAliases Flag Property

+You can now define single character flag aliases using the `charAliases` property.